lino-framework/welfare/docs/tested/polls.rst

 .. _welfare.tested.polls:

 ==================
-Polls
+Polls tested tour
 ==================

+A tested tour into the :mod:`lino_welfare.modlib.polls` plugin.

 ..
 How to test only this document:

   $ python setup.py test -s tests.DocsTests.test_polls

-A tour into the :mod:`lino_welfare.modlib.polls` plugin.

 .. contents::
    :depth: 2